 BMI = Weight (Kg) / Height (m) x Height (m)

-or CLICK HERE for an online calculator.
+or CLICK HERE for the NHS online calculator.

 BMI is a good indicator of obesity in most individuals.
 However it does have limitations.
-Patients who are highly muscular (e.g. bodybuilders / atheletes) may have a very high BMI but cannot be classed as obese as their body fat percentage is usually low.
+Patients who are highly muscular (e.g. bodybuilders / athletes) may have a very high BMI but cannot be classed as obese as their body fat percentage is usually low.